Laser safety in Australia is regulated by

 WHICH WELDING HELMETS ARE SUITABLE FOR LASER WELDING?

-Our testing has shown other helmets inherent filtering (the silver reflective layers in the filter/lens) allow around 10 times as much infrared light to pass through as our helment.
-Fixed helmets are not great either, with our testing of a CIG fixed shade 9 filter (part number 453853) transmitting 37 time as much (!)
+Our testing has shown other helmets’ inherent filtering (the silver reflective layers in the filter/lens) allow around 10 times as much infrared light to pass through as our Gen2 laser welding helmet.
+Fixed shade helmets are not great either, with our testing of a CIG fixed shade 9 filter (part number 453853) transmitting 37 time as much (!)
 IR through as our helmet.
-Also that solid glass lens shattered during laser exposure testing.
+Also that solid glass lens quickly shattered during laser exposure testing, reducing protection to zero without warning.

 Note that the LCD shutter (the bit that activates) is mainly for blocking visible light, so does not greatly affect the IR filtering.